mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 // → 10
 ```

-The object1 and object2 variables grasp the same object, which is why changing object1 also changes the value of `object2`.
-The variable `object3` points to a different object, which initially contains the same properties as object1 but lives a separate life.
+The `object1` and `object2` variables grasp the *same* object, which is why changing `object1` also changes the value of `object2`.
+The variable `object3` points to a different object, which initially contains the same properties as `object1` but lives a separate life.

-JavaScript’s == operator, when comparing objects, will return true only if both objects are precisely the same value.
-Comparing different objects will return false, even if they have identical contents.
+JavaScript’s == operator, when comparing objects, will return `true` only if both objects are precisely the same value.
+Comparing different objects will return `false`, even if they have identical contents.
 There is no “deep” comparison operation built into JavaScript, which looks at object’s contents, but it is possible to write it yourself (which will be one of the exercises at the end of this chapter).

 ## The lycanthrope’s log